 Finally Sano muttered in wonder, “A ghost… a real ghost…”

-Shades, which were Hajime’s stock in trade, were a measurable, understandable phenomenon.
+Shades, Hajime’s stock in trade, were a measurable, understandable phenomenon.
 But ghosts… ghosts were another story.
 Nobody knew why, every once in a great while, a human soul with thoughts and emotions and memories intact would remain after its body had died.
 An exorcist considered himself lucky to hear about a ghost cropping up somewhere during his career.
 Dealing with a real ghost could make an exorcist’s reputation.
 Which was why Hajime had come out here to meet Sano at all upon hearing the description of the apparition haunting him.